metacpan/metacpan-cpan-extracted/distros/C/CSS-Sass/lib/CSS/Sass.md

 - `Sass_Value` Types

     Sass knowns various `Sass_Value` types.
 We export the constants for completeness.
-    Each type is mapped to a package inside the `CSS::Sass::Value` namespace.
+    Each type is mapped to a package inside the `CSS::Sass::Type` namespace.

         # Value types
         SASS_ERROR